 If possible, try to come up with a few variations of the concept.
 It can be as simple as different color palettes or something more complex like creating a 3D effect.
 From there, the client can decide on which one best meets their objectives.

 Unfortunately, there may be instances when the client decides to go in a completely different direction, even though you have already performed extensive research and came up with concepts that align well with the client’s objectives at that time.
 In such cases, don’t be afraid to defend your decisions — or even cancel the project if the client becomes too much to handle.

 Once the final design is approved, you can send the files in the agreed formats to the client.
 Most of them will ask for the working files (usually in AI or PSD formats) so they can edit the design if required.
 If the design is meant for print, make sure the deliverables are in CMYK (a color model used in printing) and that bleed guidelines are set up properly.

 Congratulations, you have successfully met the client’s objectives and solved their problem!

 PROVIDING FOLLOW UP AND SUPPORT

-Ultimately, having a design process allows you and the client to focus on the objectives at hand and efficiently solve the design problem by following a series of well-defined steps — so don’t underestimate its importance.
+In the end, having a design process as a freelance graphic designer allows you to focus on the client’s objectives at hand and efficiently solve any problem by following a series of well-defined steps.
+A good design process is integral to the success of a project, so don’t underestimate its importance.